There was an error with your log in

 Monkey on stupa at Swayambhunath temple, kathmandu

-• With an early wake up, set out for a 5-hour drive in a passenger van along the Kathmandu-Pokhara highway.
-You’ll then transfer to a 4×4 jeep that will take you to Machha Khola, at the bank of Budhi Gandaki River.
-Stay overnight in your first local tea house lodge.
+• With an early wake up, we’ll set out for a 5-hour drive in a passenger van along the Kathmandu-Pokhara highway.
+We’ll then transfer to a 4×4 jeep that will take us to Machha Khola, at the bank of Budhi Gandaki River.
+We will stay overnight in our first local tea house lodge.

 Meals: Breakfast, lunch, and dinner